 However, outside of that verbiage there are many things that influence what a drug sale charge will be.
 Is this a first offense?
 What type of drug is being sold?
 Seeing that there are some decriminalization laws for Marijuana in effect across the United States, Colorado included, the range of penalties for selling this substance, with and without a license, differ from others like cocaine or heroin.
 But that said, it's also important to note that since there's a discrepancy between national and state rules, the decriminalization laws are especially complex to navigate and individuals should not make broad, generalized legal assessments regarding this matter, as they often lead to violation and arrest.

-To ensure their rights are properly guarded, individuals facing drug distribution charges should always obtain professional legal representation.
+To ensure their rights are properly guarded, individuals facing drug distribution charges in Colorado Springs should always obtain professional legal representation.
 The Colorado Springs criminal lawyers at The Bussey Law Firm, P.C. have extensive experience working with these kinds of complex cases.
 Call (719) 475-2555 for a free consultation today.